isamu-isozaki/teamai_test/create-directory/index.html.md

 git pull
 ```

-Create a branch (remember you can't add spaces, you need to use a hyphen or underscore):
+Create a branch (remember you can't add spaces, you need to use a hyphen or underscore/index.html.md):
 ```
 git checkout -b NAME-OF-BRANCH
 ```